tommyhagvallpulsen/suburban/README.md

 # suburban

-Defining new Focus Areas and the Structure needed for any area in relation to its States , Societies and Individuals
+Defining new Focus Areas and the Structure needed for any Suburban area in relation to its States , Societies and Individuals

 Why
 - Make any area great again